conan-io/docs/creating_packages/package_dev_flow.rst

 Package development flow
 ========================

 In the previous examples, we used :command:`conan create` command to create a package of our library.
-Every time we run it, conan will perform some costly operations:
+Every time we run it, Conan will perform some costly operations:

 1. Copy the sources to a new and clean build folder.
 2. Build the entire library from scratch.